Are fair trade products better quality?

 Are fair trade products more expensive?

 The short answer is yes.
 The longer answer is sometimes it’s actually more cost effective.
 Fair trade products are premium products.
-You can’t compare a Camino bar to a bar from your dollar store—they are simply not the same quality.
+You can’t compare a hand-crafted, organic cotton t-shirt with one made as quickly and cheaply as possible in a sweatshop—they are simply not the same quality.
 So you would need to compare apples and apples.
-Assuming we’re doing that, in the case of something consumable, like chocolate, it’s still pretty likely that the fair trade version will cost more.
-That’s because if you have to pay a living wage to your producer, which unfortunately usually doesn’t…
+Assuming we’re doing that, fair trade doesn’t actually tend to cost more.
+This is because fair trade clothing is made higher-quality than the overwhelming majority of fast fashion brands.
+It’s common to need to replace…

 Read More